camilovelezr/aithena/jobs/get-openalex/docs/database_updates.md

 1. A PostgreSQL database server
 2. The OpenAlex API service running
-3. Configure the `OPENALEX_POSTGRES_URL` environment variable with your PostgreSQL connection string
+3. Configure the `POSTGRES_URL` environment variable with your PostgreSQL connection string

 ### Configuration